pedrorfigueiredo/be-the-hero-front-end/README.md

 npm start
 ```

-Now your Be the Hero is running at http://localhost:3000
+Now your Be the Hero front-end is running at http://localhost:3000